- Sociology Major

 What are the current projects?

-Search the "Current Research Projects" page for an open project that is relevant to your interests and studies.
-Projects may be added throughout registration, so make sure to check back.
+Search the "Current Research Projects" page for an open project that is relevant to your interests.
+New projects are added each term.

 How do I register?

-Students should email the contact person (instructor or graduate student) listed in the project description to discuss the project and request an override.
-The instructor/graduate student must give written permission for the department staff to issue you an override by emailing email@example.com.
+Students must email the contact person (faculty or graduate student) listed in the project description to discuss the project and request for an override if accepted.
+The instructor/graduate student must give written permission for an override by emailing email@example.com.

 Students are responsible for making sure they are officially enrolled for SOC 394 before the semester add/drop deadline.

-If you are selected to assist with a project, you will meet with the SURO instructor to discuss the research topic, goals for the project, expectations, and schedule for your contribution.
+If you are selected as a research assistant, you must meet with the SURO instructor to discuss the research topic, goals for the project, expectations, and schedule for your contribution.
 You will be expected to keep a record of the time you spend on tasks and describe research activities in journal format.

 LJSC and SHM Credit